 HIV and AIDS

-AIDS prevention is evolving.
-Along with the condom and screening, treatment has become a prevention tool in its own right.
-Today, treatments allow people living with HIV to live longer in good health and block HIV transmission.
+HIV prevention is evolving.
+Along with condom use and screening, treatment has become a prevention tool in its own right.
+Today, treatments allow people living with HIV to live longer in good health and prevent sexual transmission of HIV.

 What is HIV?

 HIV (Human Immunodeficiency Virus) is a virus that progressively attacks the body’s immune system.
 The HIV virus multiplies in the body and invades cells of the immune system, CD4 T lymphocytes.
 These cells play a fundamental role in defending the body against infections and diseases.